scalar-labs/helm-charts/README.md

 helm repo add scalar-labs https://scalar-labs.github.io/helm-charts
 ```

 You can then run `helm search repo scalar-labs` to see the Scalar charts.
+Also, you can see the all versions by `helm search repo scalar-labs --versions` command.

 ### Pre-commit hook